 I love opening that closet door and seeing the colorful rows of scarves, it makes me incredibly happy (it’s the simple things!).

 There you have it, a second way to organize your scarves that is super affordable and fast to create.
 Go ahead and order your supplies now so you are ready set up your scarf organizer next weekend!
 I recommend getting one 12-pack of shower rings per towel bar.
-(Full disclosure: these are affiliate links, meaning if you purchase through the links below, I may receive a small commission at no extra cost to you.
-Thanks for supporting this site!)
+This post may contain affiliate links which won’t change your price but will share some commission.

 How do you organize your scarves?
 Leave me a comment and let me know.
 If you need a better system, this towel bar method or my previous curtain rod method are both easy options you could do yourself with just a smidgen of free time.
 Give it a try!